Kauto/better-sqlite3-helper/README.md

 A nodejs wrapper library for the work with [better-sqlite3](https://www.npmjs.com/package/better-sqlite3/) ("The fastest and simplest library for SQLite3 in Node.js").
 It's intended for simple server-apps for nodejs and offer some new functions and a migration-system.

+## New in Version 3.0
+[better-sqlite3](https://www.npmjs.com/package/better-sqlite3/) Version 7 is now used.
+This means that the option "memory" is removed (use path `:memory:` instead - worked in version 2 too) and support for Node.js versions < 10 is dropped.
+For older node versions you can continue using version 2 of this library.

 ## New in Version 2.0
 All commands of better-sqlite3 Version 5 (like [function](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/api.md#functionname-options-function---this) and [backup](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/api.md#backupdestination-options---promise)) can now be used too.
 Commands for Version 4 are removed.
 In addition there is now a TypeScript Declaration File for this library.